corda/corda-docs-portal/content/en/tools/archiving-service/archive-library.md

  * @property dryRun if true, only compute and report the dependency closure; nothing is marked
  * @property skipSafetyIntervalCheck whether to skip the safety interval check on the newest
  *   transaction of the closure.
 Default is false.
+ * @property maxClosureSize fail once the dependency closure grows beyond this many transactions
+ *   (default: 1000).
+Deleting a larger closure is better split into smaller self-contained subsets.
  */
 class DeleteTransactions(
     private val rpcClient: RPCClientService,